Before getting started it’s probably best to deal with the various myths surrounding German wine. Here are the most common ones and the facts.

 The öchsle scale: the system used in Germany to measure the amount of grape sugar at harvest.
 Here the specific gravity or density of grape juice is compared to a similar amount of water.
 The difference—as in grape sugar and solids—is measured in degrees öchsle.
 Every quality level of German wine—from lowest to highest—has minimum öchsle requirements.

-Village-Vineyard wine names: like Burgundy top German wines are labeled by both the village and vineyard of their origin.
+Village-Vineyard wine names: like Burgundy, top German wines are labeled with both the village and vineyard of their origin.
 For example, with a wine such as Bernkasteler Doctor from the Mosel, Bernkastel is the name of the village and Doctor the name of the vineyard.
 Note that the Germans usually add “er” to the name of the village like we would say New Yorkers are from New York.
 Remember, it’s just like Burgundy.

 AMP number: every German quality wine must undergo Government tasting panel approval before commercial release.
-After approval each wine is assigned an 11 digit tracking number of sorts called an AMP number (amtliche prüfungsnummer).
+After approval, each wine is assigned an 11 digit tracking number of sorts called an AMP number (amtliche prüfungsnummer).
 The numbers identify the bottler’s village, individual code, application number, and year of application.
 All very precise—and very German.

 Appellations: from Smallest to Largest

 Einzellage (2,715): a single vineyard.
 Ein is the German word for “one” and—this is so completely German—there are as of last count 2,715 of them.
-Yes, unlike the Italians the Germans can tell you exactly how many vineyards there are in country.
+Yes, unlike the Italians, the Germans can tell you exactly how many vineyards there are in country.
 I like that about them.

 Grosslage (163): a collection of vineyards.
 Grosslage as an appellation dates from the 1971 changes to German wine law.
 It’s also arguably the Achilles heel, the major loophole, in German wine law because there is little, if any way, for a consumer to tell the difference between a wine bottled from one of the world’s great vineyards (i.e. einzellage) vs. a bottle of dreck made from a blend of less than stellar vineyard sources.

-Bereich (34): a district made up of villages and vineyards.
-Also dates from the ’71 wine laws.
+Bereich (34): a district made up of villages and vineyards; also dates from the ’71 wine laws.

 Anbaugebiet (13): a major region and there are 13 of them.
 Anbaugebieten can easily be compared to the likes of Tuscany, Champagne, the Douro, and Priorat in their respective countries.
 The Mosel and the Rheingau are the two most historic and important anbaugebieten.
 More on these later.

 A quick check of the six prädikate concept and entire German system where quality is based on grape sugar at harvest quickly reveals some troubling conclusions: great historic vineyard sources became irrelevant overnight and potential was created for making TBA from a secondary grape that still could find its way into the top tier of quality wine.
 To the latter point I remember the very first German wine I tasted in the late 1970’s.
 It was a 1976 BA made from the not-so-world famous Ortega grape from a producer in the Pfalz.
-The wine was syrupy sweet and somewhere between a Glade plug-in air freshener and Aqua Velva.
+The wine was syrupy sweet and smelled somewhere between a Glade plug-in air freshener and Aqua Velva.
 World class it definitely was not.

 Originally the VDP promoted sustainable agricultural practices and un-chaptalized wines from member producers that were featured at an annual auction.
-But with the passing of the ’71 laws its mission expanded and the organization fought to return the Germany’s great vineyards to their former prominence as well as the reputation of the country’s great dry wines.
+With the passing of the ’71 laws, its mission expanded and the organization sought to return the Germany’s great vineyards to their former prominence as well as the reputation of the country’s great dry wines.
 Over time the organization created its own classification that would seek to accomplish both.
 In 2002 the VDP published the first version of their classification which was updated in 2006 and again in 2012.
 As it now stands the classification, called “Grosse Lage” (not to be confused with the grosslage described previously), is based on the Burgundian system of Grand Cru and Premier Cru vineyards.
 The four tiered system is as follows:

-• Grosse Lage: Grand Cru vineyards
+• Grosse Gewächs: Grand Cru vineyards

-• Erste Lage: Premier Cru vineyards
+• Erste Gewächs: Premier Cru vineyards

 • Ortsweine: village level wines